 The bingo game table would be perfect in a den or maybe a man cave.
 I’m going to take you through the whole process of stenciling and distressing the table.

 The stencil from Old Sign Stencils and is a layered stencil….meaning it has two parts.
 Don’t let that make you nervous.

 I taped the first part of the stencil to the table using Frog Tape painters tape.
 I eye-balled centering it on the table.
 No perfection here.

 Do you see the two triangle shaped cut outs at the top of the stencil?
 Those are register marks.
 I used a pencil and marked the location of the triangles on the table.
 Those marks come in handy later.

 The most important tip is to use a very, very, dry paint brush….meaning wipe most of the paint from the brush before you stencil.
-That’s why you see the shop towel to the side there.
+That’s why you see the shop towel to the side there where I’m stenciling.

 Now it’s time to add the second layer which includes the “Bingo” and “Free Space”.
 This is where I aligned the triangles on the second layer with the pencil marks I made on the table from the first stencil.
 Makes it easy to keep everything lined up.

-I decided on the pretty Imperial Red I painted Rudolph’s nose with for the second “Bingo” layer.
+I decided on the pretty Imperial Red acrylic paint color I used to paint Rudolph’s nose with for the second “Bingo” layer.